promptfoo/promptfoo/site/docs/guides/prevent-llm-hallucinations.md

 - **Fine-tuning** to improve accuracy.
 - **Controlled decoding** to force certain outputs.

-There is no way to completely eliminate hallucation risk, but you can substantially reduce the likelihood of hallucinations by adopting a metrics-driven approach to LLM evaluation that defines and measures LLM responses to common hallucination cases.
+There is no way to completely eliminate hallucination risk, but you can substantially reduce the likelihood of hallucinations by adopting a metrics-driven approach to LLM evaluation that defines and measures LLM responses to common hallucination cases.

 Your goal should be: _How can I quantify the effectiveness of these hallucination countermeasures?_